troyhouser/CatMod/README.md

 ```

 That's it!
-In less than 20 lines of (actual) code, we read in the data for all subjects, optimized sensitivity and 8 attention parameters for both prototype and exemplar models and stored all the optimized parameters and model fits in a single wide dataframe that we can use to visualize these results...such as, the model fits for both models:
+In less than 20 lines of (actual) code, we read in the data for all subjects, optimized sensitivity and 8 attention parameters for both prototype and exemplar models and stored all the optimized parameters and model fits in a single wide dataframe that we can use to visualize these results.
+Moreover, all the heavy lifting for model fitting processes is accomplished with a single line of code using the _run_models_function.

+We can visualize the model fits for both models:

 ![](example_stimuli/model_fits.png)<!-- -->